 Most people move to Saudi Arabia on lucrative employment contracts that include free or heavily subsidised housing, furniture and utilities.

 Traditionally, expat housing in Saudi Arabia takes the form of Western-style compound living.
-But with the demand high for spots in these compounds, more foreigners have started renting housing from the local market.
+With high demand for spots in these compounds, however, more foreigners have started renting housing from the local market.

 Types of accommodation in Saudi Arabia

-Saudi Arabian expat compounds were first created in the early 1980s as a way for the foreign community to rediscover the democratic freedoms they were familiar with amid the country’s ultra-conservative Islamic law.
+Saudi Arabian expat compounds first emerged in the early 1980s as a way for the expat community to maintain the lifestyle they were familiar with, despite the country’s conservative Islamic law.

 Complexes can vary in size from small groupings of houses to sprawling collections of villas.
-In both cases, these residences are walled, guarded and lauded by expats for their ability to provide an assortment of amenities within, while generally keeping out the Mutaween (Saudi Arabian religious police).
+These residences are walled and guarded, and lauded by expats for their ability to provide an assortment of amenities within, while largely keeping out the mutaween (Saudi Arabian religious police).

 The compounds rate anywhere from three to five stars.
 This type of housing can come furnished and fully equipped for residents to move in and out with ease.
-On-site facilities can include swimming pools, tennis courts, libraries, shopping centres, restaurants and bars, and even schools.
+On-site facilities can include swimming pools, tennis courts, libraries, shopping centres, restaurants, bars and even schools.

-In addition to the creature comforts that the self-contained space allows, the neighbourhoods also cultivate opportunities for expats to meet like-minded individuals and to create relationships that ease their transition into new communities.
+In addition to the creature comforts that the self-contained space allows, the neighbourhoods also cultivate opportunities for expats to meet people who share their culture and language, and to create relationships that ease their transition into new communities.

-Unfortunately, as these compounds are in increasingly high demand, accommodation in a compound can be hard to attain – waiting lists can stretch anywhere from six to 18 months.
-Additionally, a full year's rent must be paid upfront before tenants are able to move in.
+As these compounds are in increasingly high demand, accommodation in a compound can be hard to attain – waiting lists can stretch anywhere from six to 18 months.
+Additionally, a full year's rent must typically be paid upfront before tenants are able to move in.